larryhastings/appeal/README.md

 ## Now Witness The Power Of This Fully Armed And Operational Battle Station

+But recursive converters are just the beginning!

 > Buckle your seatbelt, Dorothy--because Kansas is going bye-bye.
 >
 > --Cypher, "The Matrix" (1999)

-But recursive converters are just the beginning.
+## Options that map other options

 What if you did... *this?*

 ```Python
 import appeal